PavanRangani/docs/docs/prd/tax/tax-components.md

   - Vertmore actions: `Edit` & `Delete`.
   - `Delete` action is not applicable for systyem auto create tax component.
 - On click of each component, opens view dialog.
-- For `1040` form, it shows the tax components of the disregarded entities.
-[See more details](./pull-disregarded-entities-tax-components.md#system-rule)
 - Allows to qucik action from list page.
 [See more details](#quick-edit-action-from-list-page-of-component)

 ## UI Requirements